roxas75/rxTools/README.md

 - Support for 100% of the games (newer ones will require emuNAND)
 - Signatures Checks disabled, which should allow just homebrew, but the world is cruel...
 - Support for installing FBI (a CIA Manager) in both emuNAND and sysNAND
+- Support for AGB (GBA Virtual Console) on both sysNAND and emuNAND
+- Support for TWL (DS/DSi cardriges and Virtual Console) **only on sysNAND**
 - Dynamic ram dumping (just for debug purpouses)

 ## How to build